Australian Overland Telegraph Line: Decommissioning the line

 When Darwin was bombed in World War II the line was deliberately cut just before the attack.

 The line was replaced in the early 1970s by a chain of microwave radio relays through Mount Isa.

-In 2008, its engineering heritage was recognised by the installation of markers provided by the Engineers Australia's Engineering Heritage Recognition Program at a location in Darwin near the place where the cable reached the shore, the Alice Springs Telegraph Station and the General Post Office in Adelaide.
+In 2008, its engineering heritage was recognised by the installation of markers provided by the Engineers Australia's Engineering Heritage Recognition Program at a location in Darwin near the place where the cable reached the shore, the Alice Springs Telegraph Station, and the General Post Office in Adelaide.

 Connecting the Overland Telegraph Line to the rest of the world

 In 1870 the British Australia Telegraph Company (BAT) was formed to link Australia directly to the British telegraphic cable system, by extending the cable from Singapore via Java to Port Darwin.
-In 1873, three British companies, The British India Extension Telegraph Company, The BAT and The China Submarine Telegraph Company were amalgamated to form the Eastern Extension, Australasia and China Telegraph Company (EET Co).
+In 1873, three British companies, The British India Extension Telegraph Company, The BAT, and The China Submarine Telegraph Company were amalgamated to form the Eastern Extension, Australasia and China Telegraph Company (EET Co).
 The driving force behind the British cable companies was a Scottish born entrepreneur Sir John Pender, founder of Cable and Wireless.

 On 19 November 1871, Australia was connected telegraphically with the rest of the world after a cable was laid by BAT from Banyuwangi (Banjoewangie), at the eastern end of Java, to Darwin.
 This coincided with the completion of the construction of the overland telegraph cable from Adelaide to Darwin.
 The first message sent directly from London to Adelaide occurred on 22 October 1872.
-A second submarine cable from Java to Darwin was laid in 1880 to provide redunancy.
+A second redundant submarine cable from Java to Darwin was laid in 1880.
 The site in the intertidal zone where the cables come ashore in Darwin, where they are still visible during very low tides, was heritage listed in 2020.